DeepSideEffect/KainForgeCalculator/README_EN.md

 ## Description
 This project aims to model the data from the "[data source](https://wiki.fr.bloodwars.net/index.php?title=La_Forge_de_Kain_sur_UT)" page to create a cost calculator for modifying an epic item in the [BW](https://bloodwars.net/) game universe from one state to another.
-This calculator aims to facilitate players' decisions by providing precise and direct information very quickly on the costs associated with different item modification combinations.
+This calculator aims to facilitate players' decisions by providing precise and direct information very quickly on the costs associated with different item modification combinations as well as their descriptions.

 ## Open Source technologies used
 This project is developed using only basic technologies ("*full vanilla*") without any additional frameworks or libraries.\